Alan Johns: Career

 Johns was director of the plant chemistry division at the DSIR in Palmerston North.
 At the Ministry of Agriculture and Fisheries, he was director of agriculture and involved in establishing the exclusive economic zone of New Zealand, which determined exclusive access for 200 nautical miles for New Zealand fisheries.
 From 1964 onwards, he was a member of the Massey University Council and from 1964 to 1967, he was Massey's pro-chancellor.
 From 1971 to 1973, he was on the council of the Food and Agriculture Organization (FAO).
 From 1967, he was on the National Research Advisory Council.
 From 1974, he served on the Wood Board.
 He retired in 1978.

-Awards
+Honours and awards

 In 1964, Johns was elected fellow of the Royal Society of New Zealand.
 He was also a fellow of the New Zealand Institute of Chemistry and the New Zealand Institute of Agricultural and Horticultural Science.
 He was appointed a Commander of the Order of the British Empire in the 1977 Birthday Honours for his role as director-general of agriculture.
+The same year, he was awarded the Queen Elizabeth II Silver Jubilee Medal.
 In 1977, the University of Canterbury conferred an honorary Doctor of Science (DSc).
 On 9 May 1985, Massey University also conferred an honorary DSc.